marcelstoer/docker-nodemcu-build/README.md

 `git clone https://github.com/nodemcu/nodemcu-firmware.git`

+### Configure the Modules and Features to use
+To configure the modules to be built in the firmware edit app/include/user_modules.h Also consider turning on SSL or [LFS](https://nodemcu.readthedocs.io/en/dev/en/lfs/) in app/include/user_config.h You can also enable integer builds there.

+#### Configure Version and Build Date
+The Version information and Build Date are configured automatically for you if app/include/user_version.h is unmodified.
+The build script adds information about the built modules and features to be displayed on boot of your device.

 ### Run this image with Docker to create the firmware
 Start Docker and change to the NodeMCU firmware directory (in the Docker console).
 To build the firmware run: